nguyenchiencong/nguyenchiencong.github.io/_pages/ai.md

 Since 2024, I've played with local LLMs (large language models).
 I use Ollama to get things running and Open WebUI as the interface.
 It's a fascinating time to be experimenting with those things.
 It's quite cool to be able to run a large language model on your own machine.

 I've set up AI assistants for coding in Vscode.
-I use continue.dev for assistance in writing, Kilocode and Claude-code for semi-autonomous assisted coding.
+I use continue.dev for assistance in writing, Kilocode (Deepseek, Kimi), Codex (Chatgpt) and Claude-code (GLM) for semi-autonomous assisted coding.